peiyan1234/LeetCode-CPP-efficient-solution/README.md

 #0034:
 Runtime: 0 ms, faster than 100.00% of C++ online submissions for Valid Palindrome.
 Memory Usage: 7.3 MB, less than 80.54% of C++ online submissions for Valid Palindrome.

+#0035:
+Runtime: 4 ms, faster than 99.98% of C++ online submissions for Single Number.
+Memory Usage: 17.1 MB, less than 22.63% of C++ online submissions for Single Number.